DataDog/datadog-agent/pkg/metadata/README.md

 ### Collectors
 Collectors are used by the Agent and are supposed to be run periodically.
-They are responsible to invoke the configured `Provider`s, collect all the info needed, fill the appropriate payload and send it to the specific endpoint in the intake.
+They are responsible to invoke the relevant `Provider`, collect all the info needed, fill the appropriate payload and send it to the specific endpoint in the intake.
 Collectors are allowed to be strongly coupled to the rest of the Agent components because they're not supposed to be used elsewhere.
+Collectors can be user configurable, except for the `host` metadata collector that is always scheduled with a default interval.

 **Notice:** For the time being, several providers collect a piece of information that is used in the `v5` package to compose a single metadata payload compatible with the one from Agent v.5.